-If your GCP .CSV was successfully read by out auto-tagging tool then this step will be skipped and you will proceed directly to step 4.
+If your GCP .CSV was successfully read by our auto-tagging tool then this step will be skipped and you will proceed directly to step 4.

-If we encountered a problem with your .CSV or EPSG code, you will need to fix this data using our GCP .CSV Checker Tool.
-Please see our GCP .csv Checker Tool documentation for a full walkthrough of this process.
+If we encountered a problem with your .CSV or EPSG code, you will need to fix this data using our GCP .CSV File Formatting.
+Please see our GCP .csv File Formatting documentation for a full walkthrough of this process.

-Here is what the GCP .CSV Checker Tool will look like in your browser.
+Here is what the GCP .CSV Editor will look like in your browser.

 Because sites change frequently, sometimes a target will no longer be visible on an active project.
 If you need to skip a GCP you can do so by clicking on the "Skip GCP" in the upper right-hand corner during the initial workflow of finding the target within the map.
 This can greatly improve the accuracy of the overall map once it has been processed with GCPs.